VanessaTsang888/restaurant-responsive-website/OmniFood-responsive-website/lectures/Omnifood-project-responsive-web-design/147-making-form-work-with-Netlify-Forms.md

 Within the Netlify website -> Forms menu, scroll down to the 'Active forms' section.
 Here we can click on my test submission that I just made using my own details.

+This form can only take up to 100 submissions per month.
+After that I will need to pay for the paid plan.

 We cannot use this form submission to submit passwords unless I upgrade my Netlify subscription.